 Parents are actively engaged in their child’s education in a cooperative preschool.
-At Escuela Cooperativa, each family pledges to volunteer four hours a week to provide support to the teachers.
-They are responsible for general cleaning, sharing their expertise such as teaching English, providing lunches and walking the children to the playground.
-Their contribution is significant as they bring their experience and expertise to the school through their different skill sets.
-(If a parent is not able to commit to four hours per week, there is a small tuition of 1900 pesos a month and four hours a month to serve on committees and the Parent Advisory Council.)
+At Escuela Cooperativa, each family pledges to volunteer on a weekly basis to provide support to the teachers.
+They are responsible for general cleaning, sharing their expertise such as teaching English, providing lunches etc. Their contribution is significant as they bring their experience and expertise to the school through their different skill sets.
+(If a parent is not able to commit time to the school, there is a small tuition of 1900 pesos a month to serve on committees and the Parent Advisory Council.)

 Community and Communication

 There’s a dedicated WhatsApp stream where parents and teachers communicate daily.
 The teachers post pictures of the children as they engage in the day’s activities.
 Families use it to post invites to birthday parties and update the others on community and family events.

 The teachers assign each family to a team.
 The teams come to the school, often with their children, biweekly to clean the classroom and maintain the grounds by raking, weeding, sweeping and repairing equipment as needed.

 Monthly, all parents come together for an evening meeting with the teachers to share updates and discuss any issues.
 Furthermore, we have one parent representative to the Escuela Advisory Board which is made up of community leaders and residents.

 "Me gusta se ven felices los ninos. "